Skip to Main Content Skip navigation

 Google Scholar is powerful & can be used to search for academic articles & books.
 Google Books gives book previews.

-Google Scholar should automatically give you links to our library articles in the right margin of your search!
-If it doesn't do that, we recommend that you link Google Scholar to our library to see articles owned in our collection instantly.
+Google Scholar should give you links to our library's articles in the right margin of your search!
+We recommend that you link Google Scholar to our library to see links.
+You may also want the Google Scholar Button browser tool.

 • Go to Google Scholar